18F/g-analytics/projects/coworking-tasks.md

 2. Ensure all 18F-ers have been given access [collaborate, read & access] to the 18F GA account.
 3. Post an interesting analytics observation in #general-talk.
 If something that can be public, also post in #tweet-this and ask for it to be published.
 3. Move people who've left to the Alumni sheet.
-4. Remove alumni access to the 18F GA account.
+4. Remove alumni access to the 18F GA account and indicate the task is done by using ~strikethroughs~ for that.
-5. Email dap@gsa.gov with news if someone has departed government or left GSA, suggesting they remove their DAP access.
+5. Email dap@support.digitalgov.gov with news if someone has departed government or left GSA, suggesting they remove their DAP access.
 If they are still employed at GSA, don't notify the DAP team.
+Indicate the task is done by using ~strikethroughs~ for that
 6. ~~Email new hires with directions on how to apply for DAP access and encourage them to request it.~~ _Now handled by Mrs. Landingham._~~
 7. Service any outstanding 18F requests for help.
 8. Review 18F projects to ensure that new sites have correctly implemented the 18F GA snippet.  ([tracking here](https://docs.google.com/spreadsheets/d/10ElTglNhDyqtIRGTTve4WrxVDQYsJvneKUT6tH3KHAE/edit#gid=0)) - [audit code](https://gist.github.com/geramirez/88eb828c5cf7376436f8) -  [weigh against intake's list of projects](https://trello.com/b/kZ7PUggv/delivery-engagement-tracker) - **[new audit tool](https://auditor.apps.cloud.gov/)**